Room Draw FAQs

-Members of the classes of 2015, 2016 and 2017 who make the $500 registration payment or necessary arrangements by March 31, 2014, will receive first consideration for all Room Draw events.
+Am I eligible to go through Room Draw?: Members of the classes of 2016, 2017 and 2018 who make the $500 registration payment or necessary arrangements by March 31, 2015, will receive first consideration for all Room Draw events.
 We cannot give you a Room Draw number until your deposit is paid, which may result in missing the draw event and being placed in an assignment you would not have chosen.
-Students paying late will be given a draw slip at the end of their respective class in the order their payment is received.
 If you are unable to make the reservation payment on time, you will need to make alternative arrangements in the Financial Aid Office or Student Accounts Office.
 This means each of your anticipated roommates or housemates must pay the $500 fall registration deposit or make the necessary arrangements with Student Accounts and/or Financial Aid Office to participate in Room Draw.

 The $500 fall registration payment is non-transferable and subject to the refund schedule outlined on in the Gustie Guide.
-Any outstanding fines to the college (i.e. parking tickets, late tuition payments, etc.) need to be paid or arrangements to pay need to be made before your $500 can be placed as a commitment toward the 2014-2015 academic year.
-If you have questions about the $500 payment or the status of your account, see someone in the Financial Aid Office as early as possible before Room Draw.
+Any outstanding fines to the college (i.e. parking tickets, late tuition payments, etc.) need to be paid or arrangements to pay need to be made before your $500 can be placed as a commitment toward the 2015-2016 academic year.
+If you have questions about the $500 payment or the status of your account, visit the Financial Aid Office as soon as possible before Room Draw.

 NOTE: The $500 fall registration payment is NOT a housing payment.
 This fall registration payment is your commitment to returning to the college and is due each spring if you plan to return in the fall.
 It is to be paid through Student Accounts and will show up on your bill (through WebAdvisor).